-- A. Start the engine and warm it up, stop the engine and remove the spark plug wire to prevent it from accidentally being started. - B. Remove the oil drain bolt at base of the engine and drain the oil into an approved container. - C. Replace the oil drain bolt making sure the sealing washer is in place. - D. With the engine in a level position, fill with new oil.
-Refer to the table in the Oil Recommendation section in this manual.
+- A. Start the engine and warm it up, stop the engine and remove the spark plug wire to prevent it from accidentally being started. - B. This engine has an oil drain valve for your convenience.
+Attach a neoprene hose and drain the oil into an approved container.